The MLB postseason has moved on to the World Series in a showdown between the Philadelphia Phillies and the Houston Astros.

-The Houston Astros are the odds-on favorite to claim the American League crown.
+The Houston Astros are the odds-on favorite to win the World Series.
 A lineup consisting of Jose Altuve, Alex Bregman, Yordan Alvarez, and Kyle Tucker is dangerous enough before considering their deep rotation led by AL Cy Young candidate Justin Verlander.

 - Find the best Fall Classic betting tips with our World Series Best Bets and Odds.